GovernmentPlates/indico-presentations/PITCHME.md

 <!--
-- All research done at CERN is open and available
+- All research done at CERN is open and available - collistion data is freely available
 - Long tradition of open science and open source

-- Open Data Portal - All collision data available for researchers
 - ROOT - data analysis framework for HEP and more
+- Zenodo - open source research repository

+- CERN also contributes to a lot of projects that we rely on - OpenStack, KiCAD, matplotlib, ..
+- We also rely heavily on Python for all sorts of things -> web applications, desktop applications, Machine learning, analyzing data from experiments and random scripts that hold everything together

 - White Rabbit - Sub-nanosecond synchronization of large distributed systems
 - Many tools created at and for CERN find uses elsewhere
-- Check out the link to see more

 -->